luisenriqueg/blog/_posts/2018-01-01-sample-post.md

 int X[NCities], Y[NCities];
 ```

-Now we can define our chromosome, this will be defined as a struct with a particular permutation of the cities and the value of the total distance that permutation give us, which we will name fitness.
+Now we can define our chromosome, this will be defined as a struct with a particular permutation of the cities and the value of the total distance that permutation gives us, which we will name fitness.

 ```cpp
 struct chromosome{